Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

-A typical WuR setting is illustrated in Fig.~\ref{arq_wur1}.
+Figure~\ref{arq_wur} illustrates an exemplary architecture of a WuR-capable device, which includes a low-power radio that receives and detects the WuR signal to activate the main radio for communication.
+The specific components and their inclusion in different architectures can vary based on the design requirements and specific use cases.
+A typical WuR setting is illustrated in Figure~\ref{arq_wur1}.
 The main radio of the device remains deactivated (OFF) until it is required for communication, or until a special packet known as the Wake-up signal (WuS) is received by the WuR, which generates an interrupt signal to the main MCU to switch it ON.
 Subsequently, the main radio can exchange data packets with the other node in a conventional manner~\cite{wus_survey}.
-An illustrative WuS packet is also illustrated in Fig.~\ref{arq_wur1}.
-Firstly, the frame header consists of the wake-up preamble and start frame delimiter, a standard byte pattern agreed upon between the transmitter and the receiver.
+Figure~\ref{arq_wur1} also illustrates the composition of a WuS packet.
+Note that the frame header consists of the wake-up preamble and start frame delimiter, a standard byte pattern agreed upon between the transmitter and the receiver.
 The preamble is used for synchronization whereas the start frame delimiter indicates the start of the frame that contains relevant information.
-Secondly, the address field contains the destination node ID for identifying the intended receiver.
-Thirdly, the payload contains application data, commands, or extra instructions specified by the UE or application.
-Finally, the error detection frame, using cyclic redundancy check, aka CRC, is to check data integrity~\cite{wus_survey}.
+Meanwhile, the address field contains the destination node identifier and the payload contains application data, commands, or extra instructions specified by the UE or application.
+Finally, there is an error detection frame, using cyclic redundancy check, aka CRC, to check data integrity~\cite{wus_survey}.